diegohaz/styled-tools/README.md

 Useful interpolated functions for [styled-components](https://github.com/styled-components/styled-components) 💅

-> **Shameless self promotion**: If you are using `styled-components`, have a look at https://github.com/diegohaz/reas, a minimalist and highly customizable UI toolkit for React.
+> **Shameless self promotion** 💡: If you are using `styled-components`, have a look at https://github.com/diegohaz/reas, a minimalist and highly customizable UI toolkit for React.

 ## Install